srtee/lammps/doc/src/fix_electrode.rst

 *N* doubles for each MPI process.
 This memory requirement may be prohibitive for large electrode groups.
 The fix will issue a warning if it expects to use more than 0.5 GiB of memory.

+In TIP4P simulations, electrode fixes will trigger an error if any electrode particle has the TIP4P oxygen type.
+Additionally, the *ffield* flag will trigger an error if used in TIP4P simulations and the *ffield_tip4p* flag will trigger an error if used outside TIP4P simulations, since in either case the electric field fix would be incompatible with the simulation setup.

 Default
 """""""